agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 my University who worked in Engineering moving into DS.
 Working on solving problems with software seems to be my exact personal fit.
 Most of the featured profiles in the 80k-hours-career-guide have no MBAs/consulting experience.
-They might not even be in Data Science but Statistics and critical thinking are very valuable skills that are required in Effective-Altruism-Organizations.
-And it is well known that working in Effective-Altruism-Organizations provides some of the best impact.
+They might not even be in DS but Statistics and critical thinking are very valuable skills that are required in EAOs.
+And it is well known that working in EAOs provides some of the best impact.

 ## Final remarks